oancholarevelo/usaptayo-chat/ADMIN_GUIDE.md

 ## Important Notes

-1. **Keep Credentials Secret**: Never share the keyboard shortcut or password with users
+1. **Keep Credentials Secret**: Never share the access methods or password with users
 2. **Review Carefully**: Check all announcement content before approving
 3. **Use Rejection Reasons**: Provide clear reasons when rejecting announcements
 4. **Monitor Regularly**: Check for pending announcements frequently

-## Access Method Summary
+## Access Methods Summary

+### Desktop:
-- **Keyboard Shortcut**: `Ctrl + Shift + A` (works from any page in the application)
+- **Keyboard Shortcut**: `Ctrl + Shift + A`

+### Mobile/Touch Devices:
+- **Secret Tap**: Tap "UsapTayo" title 7 times quickly (within 3 seconds)

+### Password:
-- **Password**: `TP9K9p!g4Fq$M-F`
+- `TP9K9p!g4Fq$M-F`

-The admin system is designed to be completely invisible to regular users while providing full control over the announcement system to the app owner.
+The admin system is designed to be completely invisible to regular users while providing full control over the announcement system to the app owner across all devices.

 ## Payment Verification Workflow

 1. **User submits announcement request** with payment
 2. **Check your payment account** (GCash/Maya) for the ₱10.00 payment
-3. **Access admin panel** using `Ctrl + Shift + A`
+3. **Access admin panel** using desktop shortcut or mobile tap sequence
 4. **Review the request** content and payment details
 5. **Approve or reject** based on content appropriateness and payment verification
 6. **Monitor active announcements** and their expiration

-Remember: The admin system is your tool to maintain quality and appropriate content in your chat application while managing the paid announcement feature.
+Remember: The admin system is your tool to maintain quality and appropriate content in your chat application while managing the paid announcement feature on any device.

 ## Accessing Admin Panel